SoftwareAG/c8y-docs/content/edge/backup-and-restore.md

   - edge_server
 ---

-Read about the steps to backup and restore an {{< product-c8y-iot >}} Edge appliance in various environments.
+Read about the steps to backup and restore a {{< product-c8y-iot >}} Edge appliance in various environments.